White Cat Black Cat: Recognition

 Century Culture had published over 800 publications and 10 series of White Cat Black Cat since its establishment.
-The featured books including Detective Cat series, Jokes Series, Digital Journey to the West series and more, are all reputable and well received among local teachers, parents and schoolchildren; shaping the company as a well-known children's literature brand.
+The books include Detective Cat series, Jokes Series, and the Digital Journey to the West series.

 The series has won several book awards in Hong Kong.
 Ma Sing-yuen and Fong She Mei won the Best Ten Books Election Award from Hong Kong Reading City several times, including 3rd Prize in 2011, 5th Prize in 2014, and 1st Prize in 2015.

 Because of the popularity of White Cat Black Cat, Fong She-mei and Ma Sing-yuen had a Ming Pao interview in 2012.

 In 2014, Sing Tao Daily invited Fong She-mei and Ma Sing-yuen to create a new section, Comics about 12 Traditional Chinese Model Essay.